 - Sterling silver.
 The standard sterling silver alloy is 92.5% silver and 7.5% copper.
 Adding copper to silver makes sterling silver stronger and more durable in products like jewelry and silverware.

 - White gold.
 This alloy typically comprises of 75% gold and about 25% nickel and zinc.
 White gold was initially made to imitate platinum, which is a naturally white metal.

 - Bronze.
 This “red metal” usually consists of copper and several other alloys.
 The alloy used is typically tin, but other elements added to make bronze include aluminum, arsenic, phosphorous, and silicon.
 All these alloys make bronze much harder and more durable.

 There are so many different types of alloys that it would be impossible to list them all.
 Other common alloys in the precious metal world include 18 karat gold, rose gold, Britannia silver, electrum, platinum sterling, and titanium gold.

 ALLOYS AND THE REFINING PROCESS

 The refining process is integral in separating pure metals from their secondary counterparts.
 It takes products containing precious metals like jewelry or dental scrap and isolates the metals, then places them back into more purified states for recirculation.
 Precious metals refining is akin to a recycling method; it can recover precious metals from almost any organic material.

-For example, if you send Garfield Refining a piece of sterling silver jewelry that’s 92.5% silver and 7.5% copper, the refinery will isolate the two elements.
-Then, the refinery will pay you for the silver and copper the jewelry contains based on their daily spot prices.
+For example, if you send Garfield Refining a piece of gold jewelry with an alloy that’s 92.5% gold and 7.5% silver, the refinery will isolate the two elements.
+Then, the refinery will pay you for the gold and silver the jewelry contains based on their daily spot prices.

 CLICK HERE to sell unwanted gold, silver, platinum, and palladium.